MichalOpoka/ecfr/cfr/title-43-Public-Lands-Interior/subtitle-B-Regulations-Relating-Public-Lands/chapter-II-Bureau-Land-Management-Department-Interior/subchapter-B-Land-Resource-Management-2000
HED1Group-2000Land-Resource-Management-GeneralHED1/part-2800-RightsofWay-Under-Federal-Land-Policy-Management-Act/subpart-2804-Applying-FLPMA-Grants/section-2804.25.md

 (iii) Upon publication of a Federal Register notice terminating the segregation and opening the lands.

-(3) The segregation period may not exceed 2 years from the date of publication in the Federal Register of the notice initiating the segregation, unless the State Director determines and documents in writing, prior to the expiration of the segregation period, that an extension is necessary for the orderly administration of the public lands.
-If the State Director determines an extension is necessary, the BLM will extend the segregation for up to 2 years by publishing a notice in the Federal Register, prior to the expiration of the initial segregation period.
+(3) The segregation period may not exceed 2 years from the date of publication in the Federal Register of the notice initiating the segregation, unless the state director determines and documents in writing, prior to the expiration of the segregation period, that an extension is necessary for the orderly administration of the public lands.
+If the state director determines an extension is necessary, the BLM will extend the segregation for up to 2 years by publishing a notice in the Federal Register, prior to the expiration of the initial segregation period.
+A segregation will not be extended unless the application is complete and cost recovery has been received.
 Segregations under this part may only be extended once and the total segregation period may not exceed 4 years.

 [81 FR 92209, Dec.
 19, 2016, as amended at 89 FR 25961, Apr.
-12, 2024]
+12, 2024; 89 FR 35678, May 1, 2024]